xunil/bmchimes/README.md

   * Add option to go straight to AP mode
 * Add ADC measurement and recording for battery voltage
 * Buy LIR2032 batteries for RTCs
-* Set system clock from RTC by default
-  * Also add button to set system clock from RTC